-Serbia, Bosnia, Croatia, Macedonia, Montenegro: Electricity markets, wholesale and retail27.
-April 2015. / SEE Energy News
+Serbia, Bosnia, Croatia, Macedonia, Montenegro: Electricity markets, wholesale and retail, SEE Energy News

 Electricity markets in the region of Balkans-South East Europe are fully liberalized.
 Prices of the electricity are volatile and different in each market.
 Active traders have different strategies for big and retail clients.
 Prices still influence the level of development of the each market.
 Considering the expected price increases in all countries, energy companies seeking needed cash for investments, it is expected that the region of Balkans will comply with overall SEE regional price framework.

 Serbia, Bosnia and Herzegovina, Macedonia and Montenegro opened completely their electricity markets as of January the 1st 2015.
 Markets of Slovenia and Croatia are already completely liberalized, meaning that in these countries households and small consumers already have the right to choose their electricity supplier.

 Buyers in Slovenia are familiar with market rules for quite long time.
 Beside business enterprises, since five years ago households in Slovenia can choose who will be their electricity supplier.
 The competition, as market rules usually bring about, brought with it lower kwh prices in 2009. as well as other benefits, like guaranteed period of electricity price stability or first electricity bill free of charge.
 In Slovenian market five electricity transmission companies compete for consumers, – “Elektro energija”, “Energija plus”, “Elektro Celje Energija”, “Elektro Gorenjska prodaja”, E3, than “Petrol”, GEN-I, and several other small suppliers oriented on certain market niches.